 EVERYONE who has a kitchen should read all of Part I (down to the heading Part II – Deeper Dive).
 Your builder, HVAC contractor, local building inspector and appliance sales folks very likely do not know or understand these issues.
 It is up to homeowners to take responsibility for their and their family’s health.

-This will hopefully give you the tools to have beneficial and understandable conversations with your builder and others.
+This article will hopefully give you the tools to have beneficial and understandable conversations with your builder and others.

-I’ll repeat – It is up to homeowners to take responsibility for their and their family’s health.
+It’s worth repeating – It is up to homeowners to take responsibility for their and their family’s health.

 Important – The Need For Ventilation

 We all know (or should) that gas combustion, such as with gas burners, ovens, furnaces, water heaters and other gas appliances produces a number of harmful VOC’s.
-The only gas appliance in our homes without extensive and often sealed exhaust is also one of the more powerful and the one closest in proximity to us on a regular basis – our kitchen range.
+And, the only gas appliance in our homes without extensive and often sealed exhaust is also one of the more powerful and the one closest in proximity to us on a regular basis – our kitchen range.

+This wasn’t so much a problem years ago when our houses had a lot of natural ventilation but as we’ve sealed them up more and more over the past 200 years we’ve also closed off the fresh air ventilation that is critical to our health and we’ve sealed in a lot of harmful stuff that impacts our health with every breath we take.
 More than a few researchers have wondered out loud why we are still allowing houses to be built in 2021 that we know are causing health problems because of poor ventilation in general and poor kitchen ventilation in particular.

 Perspective – Our Health